-For years, the first complete (4 digits) and plausible (1830 < year < 2015) year found was used as the year for each building.
+For years, the last complete (4 digits) and plausible (1830 < year < 2015) year found was used as the year for each building.
 Addresses were slightly less varied.
 For example, most suitable addresses (i.e. geocodable) took the form of “279 Garry Street” or “Main Street at Market Avenue” – simply a street (e.g. “Colony Street”) in the address column was removed.
 There were also a few addresses that don’t appear to actually exist.
 (The names of buildings aren’t important for this stage – though, they will be for a later project.)
 Once the data was cleaned up, it was saved again as a CSV file.

 As there are a number of things that can be done with this data, I decided to do a simple task at first.
 Since most buildings had years associated with them, I decided to visualize the number of buildings in the WBI for each decade.
 To do this, I imported the ‘year’ column into plot.ly and used the histogram plot type.
 After that, I created 19 ‘buckets’ corresponding to each decade from the 1830s to 2010s.
 The result is below:

 Frequency Distribution of Years by Decade – made in plot.ly